The grad-div conforming virtual element method for the quad-div problem in three dimensions: Virtual element spaces

-whose coercivity and continuity, as stated in \eqref{sta`b1}, can be verified in Lemma \ref{AppLemma}.
+whose coercivity and continuity, as stated in \eqref{sta`b1}, can be verified by an argument analogous to that in \cite[Theorem 2]{VEMhp}.
+Moreover, the lower bound established in \eqref{stab1} remains valid for all $q_h\in W_k(K)$, regardless of whether $q_h$ belongs to the kernel of $\Pi_{k}^{\nabla,K}$.
 According to the computable projections $\Pi^{\nabla, f}_k$ and $\Pi^{\nabla, K}_k$ and the degrees of freedom \eqref{DW3} and \eqref{DW4}, the projections $\Pi^{0, f}_k$ and $\Pi^{0, K}_k$ are computable.
-Combing the fact that both $q_h$ and $r_h$ belong to $P_k(e)$ on each edge, along with the degree of freedoms \eqref{DW1} and \eqref{DW2}, we easily compute the last term of \eqref{stab1}.
-As a result, we obtain the computability of the stabilization \eqref{stab1}.
-As common in the virtual element literature, the classical 3D ``dofi-dofi'' stabilization \cite{VEM2014} is used.
-However, the form presented by \eqref{stab1} is convenient for our analysis. \end{remark}
+Combining the fact that $q_h$ and $r_h$ belong to $P_k(e)$ on each edge, along with the degrees of freedom \eqref{DW1} and \eqref{DW2}, we easily compute the last term of \eqref{stab1}.
+As a result, we obtain the computability of the stabilization \eqref{stab1}. \end{remark} We also define the global space by